opendistro/for-elasticsearch-docs/docs/security-configuration/proxy.md

 internalProxies: '172.16.0.203' # nginx proxy
 ```

 In this case, `nginx.example.com` runs on `172.16.0.203`, so add this IP to the list of internal proxies.
-Be sure to set `internalProxies` to the minimum number of IP addresses so that the Security plugin only accepts requests from trusted IPs.
+Be sure to set `internalProxies` to the minimum number of IP addresses so that the security plugin only accepts requests from trusted IPs.

 ## Kibana proxy authentication

-To use proxy authentication with Kibana, the most common configuration is to place the proxy in front of Kibana and let Kibana pass the user and role headers to the Security plugin.
+To use proxy authentication with Kibana, the most common configuration is to place the proxy in front of Kibana and let Kibana pass the user and role headers to the security plugin.

 In this case, the remote address of the HTTP call is the IP of Kibana, because it sits directly in front of Elasticsearch.
 Add the IP of Kibana to the list of internal proxies: